 Bonnie Segal was interviewed by ACRP on how sites often leave money for billable activities on the negotiating table.
 “When it comes to negotiating a contract on behalf of a site, there’s no room anymore for someone who is not on their game,” Segal says.

 Effect of Buprenorphine Implants on Illicit Opioid Use Among Abstinent Adults With Opioid Dependence Treated With Sublingual Buprenorphine

 “The average patient has little knowledge about what it means to participate in a clinical trial, and that’s a problem.”
-At Segal Institute, we are working on these key ideas to help increase public awareness and education regarding clinical research trials.
+At Segal Trials, we are working on these key ideas to help increase public awareness and education regarding clinical research trials.

 Seventeen Days after Receiving FDA Approval, Braeburn Pharmaceuticals Announces First Patients Have Received Probuphine® (buprenorphine) Implant

 Our own Dr. Chavoustie was the first in the country to implant a patient with Probuphine, since it’s recent FDA approval in May 2016.
 In Braeburn’s press release, Dr. Chavoustie, who collaborated with the FDA to finalize the training program on the procedures, said that “The large number of qualified healthcare providers signing up for the Probuphine trainings is proof that the medical community sees the potential this new option may offer their patients,” said Dr. Chavoustie who collaborated with the FDA to finalize the training program on the procedures.